dan1229/nextjs-base-blocks/README.md

   // font family
   --font-family-main: 'Josefin Sans';  // Used for main text
-  --font-family-header: 'Montserrat';  // Used for larger fonts/headers }
+  --font-family-header: 'Montserrat';  // Used for larger fonts/headers
+  --font-family-navbar-header: 'Montserrat';  // Used for navbar headers, defaults to header font }
 ```